Any time we feel prompted to exalt ourselves, we demonstrate Satan's spirit of pride, thereby jeopardizing our entry into God's family.

-People resist God because of their pride, but pride can be neutralized by humility, a character trait that allows a person to submit to God and have a relationship with Him.
-John Ritenbaugh provides many examples to reveal that God wants us to evaluate ourselves and recognize our dependence on Him, which draws God's attention and favor.
+People resist God because of their pride, but pride can be neutralized by humility, a character trait that allows a person to submit to God.

 Once we accept God's sovereignty, it begins to produce certain virtues in us.
 John Ritenbaugh explains four of these byproducts of total submission to God.

 God desires us to overcome our human nature and grow, but we tend to place major hurdles in the way of accomplishing this.
-This series of Bible Studies examines these impediments to overcoming.
+Here are impediments to overcoming.